Il Mare: Plot

-At Eun-joo's workplace, she runs into her ex-fiance.
-They were going to get married, but he moved abroad for work, while she stayed in Korea.
-Due to the separation, they eventually broke up and he married another person; Eun-joo however still loves him.
-This meeting was a shock to Eun-joo and in an act of desperation, she asks Sung-hyun to intervene and stop her fiance from leaving two years in the past.
+Eun-joo runs into her ex-fiance at her workplace.
+They were going to get married, but he moved abroad for work while she stayed in Korea.
+Due to the separation, they eventually broke up, and he married another person.
+Eun-joo, still in love with him, asks Sung-hyun to stop her fiance from leaving two years in the past.
+Sung-Hyun is heartbroken after receiving her letter and torn between his love and her request.
+After long contemplation, he decides against his own desires and agrees to help.
+He writes to Eun-joo, wishing her and her fiancé luck in the future.

-Sung-Hyun after receiving the letter to intervene between Eun-joo and her fiancé from separating, is heart-broken.
-Sung-Hyun is torn between his love for Eun-joo, and Eun-Joo's request to help her not to lose her previous lover.
-After some long hard contemplation, Sung-Hyun against his own hearts desires, agrees to help her.
-Helping Eun-joo's request would be like tearing out his own heart, very similar to this quote from Javan, "When you truly know the meaning of the word love, you will also know the meaning of the word pain."
-Sung-hyun writes back wishing Eun-joo good luck to her and her fiancé in the future.

-After receiving the heart-felt reply from Sung-hyun to help, Eun-joo decides to visit his architectural school.
-Eun-joo may have hoped to meet him in person and thank him somehow.
-She finds the architectural department and is greeted by a friend of Sung-Hyun.
-Eun-joo asked for Sung-Hyun, but was told of a tragic accident.
-Sung-Hyun was to meet a friend of his, but was involved in a fatal traffic accident 2 years ago.
-Eun-joo suddenly realizes, on the day, she last met her fiancé before they separated, she also witnessed a car striking a pedestrian and killing him.
-Sung-hyun was that very pedestrian and the house being built at the beach was designed by Sung-hyun for her.
-She immediately rushes to the mailbox and sends a letter begging him not to go, also in hope that the message is received in time.
+After receiving the heartfelt reply from Sung-hyun, Eun-joo decides to visit his school.
+She finds the architecture department and is greeted by a friend of Sung-Hyun.
+Eun-joo asked for him, but learns that Sung-Hyun died in a traffic accident while meeting a friend two years ago.
+She realizes that on the day she last met her fiancé before they separated, she witnessed a car hitting and killing a pedestrian.
+Sung-hyun was the pedestrian, and the house being built at the beach was designed by him for her.
+She rushes to the mailbox and sends a letter begging him not to go.

-The final scene returns to the beginning of the movie, where Eun-joo is about to place her Christmas card into the mailbox at "Il Mare".
-A stranger approaches her with a letter in his hand, the letter that Eun-joo sent warning Sung-hyun not to go to the meeting.
-Sung-hyun did receive her warning letter and never went to intervene that day and was never hit by the car.
+The final scene returns to the beginning of the movie, where Eun-joo is about to place her Christmas card into the mailbox at Il Mare.
+A figure approaches her with a letter in hand, the letter that she sent warning Sung-hyun.
+Sung-hyun did receive her warning: he never went to intervene and was never hit by the car.
 Eun-joo and Sung-hyun finally meet.